-Obviously, once you are using PubNub Data Streams, you are already communicating in realtime with all of your devices – but if you want to send push notifications for a native Android experience, GCM is a great ally.
+Obviously, once you are using PubNub Data Streams, you are already communicating in real time with all of your devices – but if you want to send push notifications for a native Android experience, GCM is a great ally.

 PubNub has an easy integration with GCM.
 The PubNub channel replaces the third party servers which send these notifications to Google’s GCM servers.
-You may have any registered endpoint send a push notification to your connected devices.
+You may have any registered endpoint send a mobile push notification to your connected devices.

-This allows the application to send push notifications to devices registered on specific channels in no time.
-It combines the native Android Notification API from Google with the realtime data stream network of PubNub.
+This allows the application to send mobile push notifications to devices registered on specific channels in no time.
+It combines the native Android Notification API from Google with the real-time data stream network of PubNub.
 Your notifications will be natively understood by any Android device.
 If you already have GCM on your application and are considering using PubNub, you’ll hardly have to change anything about your app, most likely removing code!